Lilly Reich

-Lilly Reich (16 June 1885 – 14 December 1947) was a German designer of textiles, furniture, interiors, and exhibition spaces.
-She was a close collaborator with Ludwig Mies van der Rohe for more than ten years during the Weimar period in the 1920s and early 1930s.
+Lilly Reich (16 June 1885 – 14 December 1947) was a German designer specializing in textiles, furniture, interiors, and exhibition spaces.
+She was a close collaborator with Ludwig Mies van der Rohe for more than ten years during the Weimar period from 1925 until his emigration to the U.S. in 1938.
 Reich was an important figure in the early Modern Movement in architecture and design.
 Her fame was posthumous, as the significance of her contribution to the work of Mies van der Rohe and others with whom she collaborated only became clear through the research of later historians of the field.

-Biography

-Reich was born in Berlin on 16 June 1885.
-In 1908, she put her embroidery training to use when she went to Vienna to work for the Wiener Werkstätte (Vienna Workshop) of Josef Hoffmann, a visual arts production company of designers, artists, and architects.
-She returned to Berlin by 1911.
-There she began to design furniture and clothing.
-She also worked as a shop window decorator at this time.
-The following year she joined the Deutscher Werkbund, or German Work Federation, a group similar to the Vienna Workshop whose purpose was to help improve competitiveness of German companies in the global market.
-That year she designed a sample working-class flat in the Berlin Gewerkschaftshaus, or Trade Union House.
-It received much praise for the clarity and functionalism of the furnishings.
-She contributed work to the Werkbund exhibition in Cologne in 1914.
-In 1920, Lilly became the first woman elected to the governing board of the Deutscher Werkbund.